xvbnm48/xvbnm48/README.md

 - 😄 Pronouns: Fariz.
 -  🎓 I - graduated from sriwijaya state polytechnic majoring in computer engineering
 - ⚡ Fun fact: I like Japanese culture, I'm also an otaku who really likes anime
-- :heart: i love Sakura Miyawaki and Sakura Endo!
+- :heart: i love Sakura Miyawaki, Sakura Endo, and aruno nakanishi!
-- 💻 i am focused on web development
+- 💻 i am focused on web development and BackEnd Development
-- 💻 I have learned HTML, CSS, C ++, python, javascript, Golang,and framework that I've studied is laravel,Sass,Vanilla Javascript ,Bootstrap, Gin-Gonic
+- 💻 I have learned HTML, CSS, C ++, python, javascript, Golang, and framework that I've studied is laravel,Sass,Vanilla Javascript ,Bootstrap, Gin-Gonic, also experience using gRPC for development microservices.

 #### Top Technologies